Family Loans and the Gift Tax

 What you need to know…

 Family Loans and the Gift Tax.
-Monetary gifts to friends and family members made can be up to $16,000 per year without any issues on Taxes.
-Any amount over the $16,000 per year must be handled by documenting the amount as a loan to avoid Filing IRS Gift Tax Returns.
+Monetary gifts to friends and family members made can be up to $17,000 per year (2023) without any issues on Taxes.
+There are two ways to handle gifts over the “free” limit.
+One is that you file a gift tax return and the other method is to loan the money to your family in a proper manner.
+Any amount over the $17,000 per year must be handled by documenting the amount as a loan to avoid Filing IRS Gift Tax Returns.

 “Gift Loans.”
 It is important for you to properly document the loan in writing.